Home Compare ALLE vs SEIC

 Allegion vs SEI Investments Company: Which Stock Looks Stronger in 2026?

-SEI Investments Company holds the cleaner structural position, with the lead spread across stability and profitability.
-Allegion does not offset that deficit through any equally strong structural edge elsewhere.
+The structural profiles are close, with SEI Investments Company carrying a narrow edge on growth.
+Allegion still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup broadly confirms the structural lead — SEI Investments Company holds the more constructive position.
 That puts structure and market broadly in agreement — SEI Investments Company's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.